Nadège Vanhée’s Return to the Equestrian Logic of Objects

 source: Vogue Runway

-The Picotin Micro 14, for example, is not simply a smaller bag.
-It is a variation within an already popular model that stimulates renewed demand.
-Hermès frequently uses this strategy: instead of introducing entirely new designs, it modifies proportion, material, or hardware to generate fresh desire around an existing structure.
+The Picotin Micro 14 isn’t simply a smaller bag.
+It’s a variation within an already popular model that stimulates renewed demand.
+Hermès uses this strategy frequently — instead of introducing new designs, it modifies proportion, material, or hardware to generate fresh desire around an existing structure.

 – Cargo Kelly